 GDPR assessment after one year

 As reported by the E.U. commission in May 2019:

 - Three countries are still in the process of adopting the GDPR (Greece, Slovenia, and Portugal)

 - 144,376 queries and complaints to data protection authorities have been filed

 - Five fines have been issued (for a total of €52m)

 What can we see here?

 - There is no avalanche of multi-million fines as predicted by scaremongers.
-The only big one is related to Google for its lack of transparency about the way it collects personal data for advertising.

 - GDPR did not change nor block everything, as feared by many.
 It's an evolutionary process.
 Over 1000 US sites blocked E.U. citizens in 2018.
 This situation is no longer the case.